internxt/cli/README.md

 # Current Limitations

-- We currently have a 40GB size upload limitation per file for both, CLI and WebDAV
+- Upload size limits depend on the account's plan tier.
+Since the CLI is only available to Ultimate plan users, we currently have a 100GB size upload limitation per file for both, CLI and WebDAV